turingschool/front-end-curriculum/lessons/react-native-redux.md

 This function takes in data (in our case it will be an array) and returns an object with type: 'GET_BOOKS' and data: data.
 Simple, pure functions at their finest.

 Now for the reducer.
 We will import all of our action types (in our case just the one, but could be lots) and set the initial state of our app with books as an empty array.

+For our reducer function, we pass in state (defaulted at initialState if no state is passed in) and an action.
+Within the reducer we can destructure state to our hearts desire.
+For now we just care about books.
+We can also destructure the action to get the type of action and the data passed to the action.
+From there we check which type of action was called.
+Based on the type, we can set the new state.
+In our case our type is 'GET_BOOKS' so we will return the current state (...state) and then set this.state.books equal to the data we passed in.
+If we don't pass a type or it's a wrong type, we default to just returning the current state.
+Phewwww...

 ```js
 // In book.js file under reducers directory